 - 2.9.
 The concept of materiality recognises that financial statements are rarely absolutely correct, and that an audit is designed to provide reasonable, rather than absolute, assurance that the financial statements are free from material misstatement. - 2.10.
-For the purposes of determining whether the financial statements are free from material misstatement or irregularity we consider whether the following would influence the users of the accounts: - the magnitude of misstatement; or - the nature and cause of misstatements (e.g. because of the sensitivity of specific disclosure or regularity requirements). - 2.11.
-In line with generally accepted practice, we have set our quantitative materiality threshold as approximately 1.5% of expenditure, which equates to £935,000.
+For the purposes of determining whether the financial statements are free from material misstatement or illegality we consider whether the following would influence the users of the accounts: - the magnitude of misstatement; or - the nature and cause of misstatements (e.g. because of the sensitivity of specific disclosure or legality requirements). - 2.11.
+In line with generally accepted practice, we have set our quantitative materiality threshold as approximately 1.5% of expenditure, which equates to £987k.

-Audit Strategy: Causeway Coast & Glens Borough Council 2015-2016
+Audit Strategy: Causeway Coast and Glens Borough Council 2016-17

 - 2.12.
 Other elements of the financial statements that we consider to be more sensitive to users of the accounts will be assessed using a lower qualitative materiality threshold.
-These elements include the remuneration report disclosures; our audit fee and related party transactions. - 2.13.
+These elements include the remuneration report disclosures; expenditure incurred using the general power of competence note; our audit fee and related party transactions. - 2.13.
 We apply the concept of materiality in planning and performing our audit and in evaluating the effect of misstatements on our audit and on the financial statements.
 As the audit progresses our assessment of both quantitative and qualitative materiality may change.